dijasila/GPAW/doc/tutorials/fxc_correlation/rapbe_tut.rst

 Example 1: Correlation energy of the Hydrogen atom
 ==============================================

 As a first demonstration of the deficiencies of RPA, we calculate the correlation energy of a Hydrogen atom.
-This exact correlation energy should vanish for any one-electron system.
+The exact correlation energy should vanish for any one-electron system.
 The calculations can be performed with the script

 .. literalinclude:: hydrogen.py

 which also give the LDA and PBE correlation energies.
-The script takes on the order of one hour, but the computationally heavy RPA/rALDA/rAPBE can be parallelized efficiently on multiple CPUs.
+The script takes on the order of one hour, but the computationally heavy RPA/rALDA/rAPBE parts can be parallelized efficiently on multiple CPUs.
 Note that a rather small unit cell is used and the results may not be completely converged with respect to cutoff and unit cell.
 Also note that the correlation energy is calculated at different cutoff energies up to 300 eV and the values based on two-point extrapolation is printed at the end (see :ref:`rpa_tut` :ref:`rpa` for a discussion on extrapolation).
 The results in eV are summarized below.

 =====   =======   ======
  LDA    RPA       rALDA